scalameta/scalafmt/docs/configuration.md

 ## Newlines: Config-style formatting

-This formatting applies to argument lists in class definitions and method calls.
-It normally involves a newline after the opening parenthesis (or after the `implicit` keyword) and a newline before the closing parenthesis.
+This formatting applies to argument clauses in method calls or parameter clauses in definitions.
+It outputs a newline after the opening parenthesis (or after the `implicit` keyword) and a newline before the closing parenthesis, with arguments or parameters listed one per line.

-As part of the formatting output, arguments are output one per line (but this is not used in determining whether the source uses config-style formatting).

 ### `newlines.configStyleXxxSite.prefer`